Chern classes from Morava K-theories to $p^n$-typical oriented theories: Introduction

 In algebraic geometry a cohomology theory can be said to be orientable if it can be endowed with a suitable notion of push-forward maps for projective morphisms.
-For example, pushforward maps in Chow groups can be defined using direct images of cycles, in K-theory of smooth varieties one can define pushforward maps using the right derived functor of the pushforward of coherent sheaves, and in Weil-type cohomology theories, e.g. \'etale cohomology, pushforward maps can be described using the Poincare duality.
+For example, push-forward maps in Chow groups can be defined using direct image of cycles, in K-theory of smooth varieties one can define push-forward maps using the right derived functor of the push-forward of coherent sheaves, and in Weil-type cohomology theories, e.g.\ \'etale cohomology, push-forward maps can be described using the Poincare duality.

-It was observed by Panin and Smirnov that the orientation can also be given by the structure of Chern classes of line bundles satisfying certain axioms.
+It was observed by Panin and Smirnov \cite{PanSmi} that the orientation can also be given by the structure of Chern classes of line bundles satisfying certain axioms.
 As the projective bundle theorem is usually contained in the axioms of these cohomology theories, one can define higher Chern classes due to the classical method of Grothendieck.
-One could say that an orientable theory is a cohomology theory which can be endowed with a suitable notion of Chern classes.
-Moreover, one can show that for many cohomology theories (e.g. for free theories, see below) the ring of operations from $K_0$ to them is freely generated by Chern classes which provides the K-theory with a distinguished role with respect to orientation.
-The scope of this paper is a search for a different notion of orientability where the distinguished role is played by Morava K-theories instead of $K_0$.
+Moreover, one could say that an orientable theory is a cohomology theory which can be endowed with a suitable notion of Chern classes.
+A possibility to be oriented then leads to the computation of the ring of operations from $\KK$ to many cohomology theories (e.g.\ for free theories, see below), which is freely generated by Chern classes.

+Altogether these observations confirm a distinguished role of the K-theory with respect to orientation.
+The scope of this paper is a search for a different notion of orientability where the distinguished role is played by Morava K-theories $\Kn^*$ instead of $\KK$.
+To introduce $\Kn^*$ let us recall how one can construct oriented cohomology theories in algebraic geometry.

-There exist the universal oriented\footnote{Note that the notions of orientation due to Levine-Morel and Panin-Smirnov differ in some technical details.} cohomology theory $\Omega^*$ which is called algebraic cobordism of Levine-Morel \cite{LevMor}.
-The universality here has the following meaning: for every oriented theory there exist a unique morphism of presheaves of rings from $\Omega^*$ which respects both push-forward and pullback maps.
-The generators of the abelian group $\Omega^k(X)$, $k\in \ZZ$, for a smooth variety $X$ are classes of isomorphisms of projective morphisms $f:Y\rarr X$ of codimension $k$ and the relations are generated by analogue of the classical cobordance relation and also by so-called double-point relations.
+There exists the universal oriented\footnote{Note that the notions of orientation due to Levine-Morel and Panin-Smirnov differ in some technical details.} cohomology theory $\Omega^*$ which is called algebraic cobordism of Levine-Morel \cite{LevMor}.
+The universality has the following meaning here: for every oriented theory $A^*$ there exist a unique morphism of presheaves of rings from $\Omega^*$ to $A^*$ which respects both push-forward and pullback maps.